govind978/Comment-Toxicity-Analyzer/README.md

 # Description:
-This repository hosts a comment toxicity detection model built using deep learning with Long Short-Term Memory (LSTM) networks.
+This is a comment toxicity detection model built using deep learning with Long Short-Term Memory (LSTM) networks.
 The model is designed to assess the toxicity level of comments, making it a valuable tool for content moderation and online safety.
-It uses tokenization and vectorization techniques for text preprocessing, and it's highly customizable for various text classification tasks.
+It uses tokenization and vectorization techniques for text preprocessing.

 # How to Run the Comment Toxicity Detection Model: